On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Number of elliptic curves with prescribed torsion

 \item[(C2)] At least one of the torsion points of $X_1(m,n)(K)$ is not a cusp (note that this implies $|X_1(m,n)(K)|_{tors}>|X_1(m,n)(\Q)|_{tors}$). \end{itemize}

 To prove Theorem \ref{t1}, we will use division polynomials and Galois representations.

-We denote by $\psi_n$ the $n$-th division polynomial, which satisfies that, for a point $P$ on an elliptic curve in Weierstrass form, $\psi_n(x(P))=0$ if and only if $nP=0$.
+We denote by $\psi_n$ the $n$-th division polynomial, which has the property that, for a point $P\neq \mathcal O$ on an elliptic curve in Weierstrass form, $\psi_n(x(P))=0$ if and only if $nP=0$.
 For a definition and more information on division polynomials see \cite{was}.
 Note that the field of definition of $P$ will be either the number field $F$ obtained by adjoining a root of $\psi_n$ or a quadratic extension of $F$.

-Let $E[n]$ denote the $n$-th division group of $E/\Q$ over $\overline \Q$ and let $\Q(E[n])$ be the $n$-th division field of $E$.
-The Galois group $\Gal(\overline \Q /\Q))$ acts on $E[n]$ and gives rise to an embedding $\rho_n: \Gal(\Q(E[n]/\Q) \hookrightarrow \GL_2(\Z/n\Z)$ called a \emph{Galois representation associated to $E[n]$}.
+Let $E[n]$ denote the $n$-torsion subgroup of $E/\Q$ over $\overline \Q$ and let $\Q(E[n])$ be the $n$-th division field of $E$.
+The Galois group $\Gal(\overline \Q /\Q)$ acts on $E[n]$ and gives rise to an embedding $\rho_n: \Gal(\Q(E[n]/\Q) \hookrightarrow \GL_2(\Z/n\Z)$ called a \emph{Galois representation associated to $E[n]$}.
 Serre's Open Image Theorem \cite{ser} tells us that for an elliptic curve without complex multiplication (all of the $X_1(m,n)$-s that we study do not have complex multiplication) this embedding is surjective for all but finitely many primes.
 The primes for which this embedding is possibly not surjective can be computed in SAGE \cite{sag} with the {\sf non\_surjective()} function, which uses the bounds for the non-surjective primes from \cite{co}.